donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 I much prefer this second approach to handling command line arguments in SBT for a number of reasons:

-* It's simple and pragmatic - you don't want your parsing code to take up more space than the actually code you want to run
+* It's simple and pragmatic - you don't want your parsing code to take up lots of space
 * No need to make low-level parsing decisions
 * You don't need to "look under the hood"
 * The `OptionParser` is more robust to modification as the individual parsing components are independant.
 This helps with maintainability.

-* I find it hard to see a downside to this approach.
+I find it hard to see a downside to this approach.
+Happy parsing!

 ### Footnotes